loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250527-jellyberry-may-brief-for-beth.md

 ### 2. Use AI to generate images and video-clips, visualising the concept

+**To some extent, you are designing the look of JellyBerry here.
+Its form, but also the way the lights and colours work, and the way the devices interact with each other.
+So this is a really important task, and I think it will be fun too!**

 #### Image generation, just from text prompts

 I've found that ChatGPT/Sora creates very high quality images from prompts, but